Atlantis B-29 Rebuild

 17 of 54

 Making the gun turrets.
-I decided to make the four 20mm machine gun turrents so that they all matched.
+I decided to make the four 20mm machine gun turrets so that they all matched.
 I used my Dremel tool, held in a PC board vice, and had it function like a small lathe.
-I know Dremel makes a lathe for their Dremel tools; however, all I needed to do was hold the wood furnature buttons and use a file and sand paper to shape them.
+I know Dremel makes a lathe for their Dremel tools; however, all I needed to do was hold the wood furniture buttons and use a file and sand paper to shape them.
 I then spotted and drilled holes to insert the 22 AWG solid bus wire for the guns.
 The guns have not been trimmed to length in this picture.

 18 of 54